eficode-academy/rf-mobile-testing-appium/android-tools.md

 Under normal operation, Android devices (both physical and emulated), can be controlled with `adb`.

 ## Basic usage
 When you execute `adb` first time, an adb server will be started, and it will keep running in the background.
-Java version running that server has to match the Java used for other `adb` command calls.
+After that you can run `adb` commands from any terminal.
+Java version running that server should match the Java used for other `adb` command calls.

 If you want to have control over when the server is started and killed, you can use the following commands:
 ```bash